Download and adapt our shortlisting grid

 The same people who will sit on the interview panel should also take part in shortlisting.

-Using the same panel to shortlist and to conduct the interview also reduces the risk of a data breach (because it minimises the number of people who will have access to sensitive personal data).
+Using the same panel to shortlist and conduct the interview also reduces the risk of a data breach (as it minimises the number of people who will have access to sensitive personal data).

 Read more about who is eligible to be on a headteacher selection panel.